-Of our current patient population, approximately 60% are commercially insured, approximately 15% are covered by Medicare, and approximately 25% are covered by Medicaid and other government programs.
-However, as the healthcare industry consolidates, competition to provide products and services to industry participants has become more intense and may intensify as the potential purchasers of our products or third-party payors use their purchasing power to exert competitive pricing pressure.
+As the healthcare industry consolidates, competition to provide products and services to industry participants has become more intense and may intensify as the potential purchasers of our products or third-party payors use their purchasing power to exert competitive pricing pressure.
 We expect that market demand, government regulation, third-party coverage and reimbursement policies and societal pressures will continue to change the healthcare industry worldwide, resulting in further business consolidations and alliances among our potential purchasers.
 If competitive forces drive down the prices we are able to charge for our products, our profit margins will shrink, which will adversely affect our ability to invest in and grow our business.

-The success of Gvoke will be dependent on its proper use by patients, healthcare practitioners and caregivers.
+The success of Gvoke, Keveyis, Recorlev (if approved) and our other product candidates will be dependent on its proper use by patients, healthcare practitioners and caregivers.

-While we have designed Gvoke to be operable by patients, caregivers and healthcare practitioners, we cannot control the successful use of the product by patients, caregivers and healthcare practitioners.
-Even though Gvoke was used correctly by individuals in our human factors studies, there is no guarantee that these results will be replicated by users in the future.
-If we are not successful in promoting the proper use of Gvoke by patients, healthcare practitioners and caregivers, we may not be able to achieve market acceptance or effectively commercialize Gvoke.
-In addition, even in the event of proper use of Gvoke, individual devices may fail.
+While we have designed our products to be operable by patients, caregivers and healthcare practitioners, we cannot control the successful use of the product by patients, caregivers and healthcare practitioners.
+Even though our products were used correctly by individuals in our human factors studies, there is no guarantee that these results will be replicated by users in the future.
+If we are not successful in promoting the proper use of our products by patients, healthcare practitioners and caregivers, we may not be able to achieve market acceptance or effectively commercialize our products.
+In addition, even in the event of proper use of our products, individual devices may fail.
 Increasing the scale of production inherently creates increased risk of manufacturing errors, and we may not be able to adequately inspect every device that is produced, and it is possible that individual devices may fail to perform as designed.
 Manufacturing errors could negatively impact market acceptance of any of our products, result in negative press coverage, or increase the risk that we may be sued.